Traffic and parking fines on the Costa del Sol

 Where is parking allowed and where not?

-Blue or green zones are prohibited at times of day.
+Blue or green zones

 The supermarket trick